Muhtasham/jarvis-at-home/README.md

 ## Future directions

 Future directions would be to use proper inference server to have high througput, and also consider fully on device deployment for privacy.

-### What did not work
-The langchain integration seems to be broken, due to sdk updates, and the documentation is not clear on how to use it.
-I documented the issue under `notebooks/multion_langchain.ipynb` for future reference.
-Also Multion Create Session api for German Uber eats and LinkedIn did not work.
+Also fine-tuning llama3-8b on this conversational web navigation [dataset](https://huggingface.co/datasets/McGill-NLP/WebLINX) is a good idea.